SamR1/FitTrackee/docsrc/source/features.rst

 Users
 -----
 - | Users directory.
-  | A user can configure visibility in directory in the user preferences.
+  | A user can configure visibility in directory in the user preferences (hidden by default).
-  | This has an impact on username completion when writing comments (only profiles visible in users directory or followed users are suggested).
+  | This affects username completion when writing comments (only profiles visible in users directory or followed users are suggested).

 .. note::
     A user profile remains accessible via its URL.